-Vasectomy is simply diverting the path of sperm produced in the testicles so they can not be ejaculated with sex.
+A vasectomy is a small operation to divert the path of sperm so that when you ejaculate there is no sperm in the semen.
 It is a very safe procedure that is easily done under local anaesthetic.

 It is then cut and the end closest to your body is sealed (by cautery).
 The lining of the vas (the sheath) is moved to lie between the two free ends of the vas and the sheath is then closed around the end closer to the body (basically making a mini internal condom).
 A layer of tissue now lies between the two ends.
 The vas is then moved back into the scrotum and the procedure is then done on the left side.

 This is a non scalpel open ended vasectomy with fascial interposition.
 It oﬀers the best side eﬀect proﬁle with the least chance of failure.

 The most important question to ask before having a vasectomy is will I regret it?
 In FY 2015-6 there were 23000 vasectomies done in Australia.
 During that same period, there were 450 reversals of vasectomy.

 Most, but not all, reversals are successful.
 For some men who have had a vasectomy it will lead to permanent infertility.